IyadSultan/magnetic-one-langgraph/README.md

 The MagneticOne multi-agent system, developed by Microsoft, is designed to enable efficient, multi-agent coordination and decision-making.
 This repository aims to:
 1. Explain the workflow of MagneticOne in a concise format.
 2. Provide a simple diagram to visualize the core process.
-3. Present a first draft implementation using LangGraph.
+3. Present a first draft implementation of the workflow using LangGraph.

 This project serves as a foundation for adapting Microsoft's work with Autogen to a LangGraph-based system.